 Small garden birds sing their hearts out to attract mates and start to gather nesting materials.
-The bird hide, secreted in a quiet spot in the Church Shrubbery, is a great place to hear birdsong and glimpse woodpeckers, pheasants, nuthatches and treecreepers, as well as assorted finches and tits at the feeding stations.
+The Church Shrubbery, is a great place to hear birdsong and glimpse woodpeckers, pheasants, nuthatches and treecreepers, as well as assorted finches and tits at the feeding stations.

 Late spring sees many migratory birds returning to Croome.
 House martins and swallows return to their nests at the RAF buildings and the Court.
 Swifts are often seen soaring around the parkland.

-Warmer days also mean visitors can rest awhile in one of our deckchairs and enjoy the astonishing aerial display of the colourful dragonflies and damselflies hovering and swooping around the edges of the lake and bees collecting pollen from the flowers.
+Warmer days also mean visitors can rest awhile and enjoy the astonishing aerial display of the colourful dragonflies and damselflies hovering and swooping around the edges of the lake.

 You can watch the bees collecting pollen from the flowers, at the same time pollenating the plants around the parkland.